-A visor is a section of plastic attached to the front of the helmet to help prevent pretty much anything you might expect to be out on the trails from getting into your eyes or face.
-They are very handy things to have, and despite their usefulness, they weigh next to nothing, so you barely notice they are there!
+A visor is a section of plastic attached to the front of the helmet.
+It helps prevent pretty much anything you might expect to be out on the trails from getting into your eyes or face.
+They are very handy things to have.
+And they weigh next to nothing, so you barely notice they are there!

 - Why does a mountain bike helmet need a visor?